imlautaro/imlautaro.com-old/src/content/en/home.md

 A Web platform where users can find courses and tutorials about programming hosted in many platforms.
 They can also write reviews of courses and tutorials.

-This project was started to participate in the [Supabase Hackathon](https://supabase.io/blog/2021/07/30/1-the-supabase-hackathon) and and won a gold 🏅 in the same competition.
+This project was started to participate in the [Supabase Hackathon](https://supabase.io/blog/2021/07/30/1-the-supabase-hackathon) and won a gold 🏅 in the same competition.

 ## Other projects